Перейти до вмісту

 - Handle empty input gracefully

-Generated code is rarely perfect on first try.
-Plan for iteration:
+Generated code is rarely perfect on the first try.
+You must plan for an iterative cycle of generation, review, and refinement.

 flowchart TD